 “During the bombing raids of World War II, thousands of children were orphaned and left to starve.
 The fortunate ones were rescued and placed in refugee camps, where they received food and good care.
 But many of these children who had lost so much could not sleep at night.
 They feared waking up to find themselves once again homeless and without food.
 Nothing seemed to reassure them.
 Finally, someone hit on the idea to give each child a piece of bread to hold at bedtime.
 Holding this bread, these children could finally sleep in peace.
 All through the night, the bread reminded them, “Today, I ate, and will eat again tomorrow.””

-I spent a little time this week researching this story and it seems to be something seen repeatedly in situations with trauma survivors.
-I sometimes watch the series, “Hoarders,” and it seems to me that most of those featured had some sort of past trauma that prompted the hoarding practice.
-When their world is spiraling around them, they grabbed onto some holding bread and cannot let it go.
+I spent a little time this week researching this story and it is something seen repeatedly in situations with trauma survivors.
+I sometimes watch the series, “Hoarders,” and it seems to me that most of those featured have some sort of past trauma that prompted the hoarding practice.
+When their world is spiraling around them, they grab onto some holding bread and cannot let it go.

 I’m sitting here in my office amid boxes of photos.
 They have all been digitized, a completed project from last year.
 Now I need to choose some to keep and plan to shred the rest.
 These photos are not my holding bread.
 I don’t need them to hold onto my memories.
 That I’m surrounded by boxes is pure procrastination.